This is where the magic happens! in the Picture — can you Find…..

 Taking impressions will all the goop can get sloppy and is often cumbersome on the patient.
 Digital impressions are quick and painless and can be stored forever.
 Be sure and ask your doctor about the equipment he or she maintains.
 If the office isn’t periodically upgraded and updated, your experience with Smile 360 could be compromised.
 Having the ultimate service for patients is not just owning this technology but using it and making sure it is updated and functioning properly on a regular basis.
 Many doctors are constantly investing in new technologies to make their job easier, as well as making the experience more comfortable for their patients.
 At the very least, your doctor should own a computerized bite finding machine, imaging software, computers, CT X-rays and lasers.

 An excellent digital camera (like Canon or Nikon) with a great lens also becomes a vital part of a mouth doctor’s arsenal in order to take a clear image of your face for the smile catalog, as well as before and after photographs.

 Technology in Numbing the Patient

-The computer wand if a great innovation that numbs tissue one drop at a time.
+The computer wand is a great innovation that numbs tissue one drop at a time.
 It’s more gentle than traditional methods and within five minutes can numb all of the upper teeth without numbing the lips.
-The Anutra numbing system also is great adjunct for performing the Smile 360 procedure.
+The Anutra numbing system also is a great adjunct for performing the Smile 360 procedure.
 Because this procedure involves numbing the entire mouth and keeping it numb for hours, the Anutra System allows the dentist to use a considerable less amount of local anesthetic to keep the patient numbed deeper and longer.
 What happens in the Anutra system infuses salt into the local anesthetic.
 This is advantageous as the salt keeps the nerve channel blocked for the anesthetic to work longer and keep the numbness more profound.

 Increased Safety and Precision with Dental Technology